runtimeverification/evm-semantics/tests/analysis/README.md

-The K ecosystem provides a full-fleged program verifier that we use to prove properties about smart contracts.
+The K ecosystem provides a full-fledged program verifier that we use to prove properties about smart contracts.
 We present a brief summary of our verification efforts.

 The Hacker Gold (HKG) Token Smart Contract